kuanrcl/MySQL_EE_Workshop/Lab12/Readme.md

 # Using Confluent Kafka with MySQL
 Kafka is fast becoming one of the major components of cloud-native application architecture.
-In this lab, we will use Confluent Kafka to ingest data from MySQL to Kafka
+In this lab, we will use Confluent Kafka to ingest data from MySQL to Kafka using Kafka Connect and Debezium

 ![Kafka](img/C2.png)

+## Using Kafka Connect

-## Install Confluent Kafka
+### Install Confluent Kafka
 The prerequisite of Kafka is the JVM.
 Use the bundled JVM in MySQL, for example, export JAVA_HOME=/usr/local/mysql/enterprise/agent/java